 The actual estimated payment or average charges may be more or less than the estimate given based the services received during your visit.

 To request a cost of care estimate for a HealthEast facility, call us at 612-672-2606 or fill out the secure online form.
 When the estimate has been completed, we will mail or email you a detailed estimate.
+You can also view our HealthEast online patient estimate tool.

 You can view hospital pricing and compare charges on the Minnesota Hospital Association website.